youngboy/engine-docs/source/setup-node.md

 ### Using express-graphql

-Using Apollo Tracing with express-graphql requires these additions to your server code:
+Using Apollo Tracing with Express GraphQL requires these additions to your server code:

 ```
 import {